janegwaww/office-site-gatsby-template/src/pages/productcenter/index.md

               alt: datapool logo
               head: Tailored
               content: >
-                  It not only supports the storage of existing data, but also focuses on the flexible call and organization of data resources.
+                  It not only supports the storage of existing data but also focuses on the flexible call and organization of data resources.
 It can provide customers with the most needed data resources in the most secure form at any time.
             - image: /img/product/pool3.png
               alt: datapool logo
               head: Data Smart Contract